qiime2/docs/source/tutorials/pd-mice.rst

 ..
 No clear difference by phylum by donor.
 Not shocking given these are based on fecal samples from adults.
 Hopefully also maybe highlights the fact that phylum level isn't necessarily a good way to compare differential abundance.

+.. end L2 Taxonomy barchart

-Differential Abundance with ANCOM
+Differential abundance with ANCOM
 =================================

 Microbiome data is inherently sparse (has a lot of zeros) and compositional (everything adds up to 1).
 Because of this, traditional statistical methods that you may be familiar with such as anova or t-test are not appropriate for the data and lead to a high false positive rate.
 ANCOM is a compositionally aware alternative that allows to test for differentially abundant features.
 If you’re unfamiliar with the technique, it’s worthwhile to review the `ANCOM paper`_ to better understand the method.

 Before we being, we're going to filter out low abundance/low prevelance ASVs.
 Filtering can provide better resolution and limit FDR penalty on features that are too far below the noise threshhold to be applicable to a statistical test.
 A feature that shows up with 10 counts may be a real feature that is present only in htat sample, may be a feature that's present in several samples but only got amplified and sequenced in one sample because PCR is a somewhat stocahastic process, or it may be noise.
 It's not possible to tell, so feature-based analysis may be better after filtering low abundance features.
 However, filtering also shifts the composition of a sample further disrupting the relationship.
-Here, the filtering is performed as trade off between the model, computation, and statistical.
+Here, the filtering is performed as a trade off between the model, computation, and statistical.

 .. command-block::